Traveling to Grenada during Covid-19: What you need to know before you go

 Anyone can travel to Grenada, providing they can show proof of a negative PCR test taken within 72 hours of departure, download the country's contact tracing app and complete a travel authorization form via Grenada's Covid19 government website.

-Following the discovery of a new variant, Grenada has banned all air traffic to and from the UK until further notice.
+Following the discovery of a new variant, Grenada has banned all air traffic to and from the UK until at least January 31.

 What are the restrictions?